Vandivier/ladderly-slides/README.md

 11. Technology is Included in Every Industry
 12. Programming Now Supports Many Career Choices Later
 13. Immediate Feedback
-14. Incredibly Amount of Custom Tools
+14. Incredible Amount of Custom Tools
 15. Can Help You Do Almost Anything.
 At Work or in your Personal Life.

 ---